Former Arkansas police chief who escaped from prison has been recaptured, sheriff’s office says

 His escape incited an intense search effort in the difficult, rocky terrain of northern Arkansas near the prison, hampered by heavy rain.
 The area includes plentiful caves and old outbuildings, offering a fugitive many places to hide.
 Authorities said earlier in the week they believed he may have left the state.

-Officials were using all resources at their disposal, including dogs, drones and aircraft as weather permitted, among other methods, Rand Champion, a spokesperson for the Arkansas Department of Corrections, previously said.
+Officials were using all resources at their disposal, including dogs, drones and aircraft as weather permitted, among other methods, Champion previously said.

 Hardin was accused of shooting Appleton, who worked for the City of Gateway’s water department, in the head while driving down a road approximately half a mile from his home, documents show.